Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

+and in particular is autonomous.
+In the setting of \S \ref{subsubsec:relh} (when $M$ is non-compact), we can similarly ensure a version of \eqref{quadratichamiltonianlevels} with $r^2$ replaced by $-\lambda r$ (in this case we could also more simply ensure that $K_p(s,t,m)= -\lambda r$ outside a compact set).
+In either case, one can take $J$ to be (rescaled) contact type on the cylindrical end.
+As usual, the verification of Assumption \ref{mainassumption} for the moduli spaces \eqref{compactificationBV} on Liouville $M$ follows by combining the results \cite{Abouzaid:2010kx}*{\S B} or \cite{Abouzaid:2010ly}*{Lemma 7.2} (which prevent curves escaping to $\infty$ and ensure $\mc{M}_1(x^+, x^-)$ is empty for all but finitely many $x^-$ given the constraints near $\infty$ fixed in this remark) with classical transversality and compactness arguments. \end{rem}

-As before, $\overline{\mc{M}}_{1}(x^+, x^-)$ contains components of varying expected dimension depending on the underlying homotopy class $\beta$ of a map.
-Due to the fact that we are studying 1-parametric families of domains and not quotienting by $\R$, the relevant expected dimension is 2 more than the the expected dimension of the components of $\overline{\mc{M}}(x^+, x^-)$ underlying the same homotopy class $\beta$).
-In particular in the graded case, this expected dimension is $\deg(x_+) - \deg(x^-) + 1$ for every component. \begin{lem}[Transversality and compactness] For generic choices of the above data, every component of $\overline{\mc{M}}_{1}(x^+, x^-)$ of virtual dimension $\leq 1$ is a compact manifold-with-boundary of dimension equal to its virtual dimension.
-(In particular, the boundary of the 1-dimensional components consists of the once-broken trajectories in \eqref{compactificationBV}). \end{lem} In the usual fashion, counting rigid elements of this compactified moduli space of maps with the right sign (explained more carefully in the next section) give an operation $\delta_1: CF^*(M) \to CF^{*-1}(M)$, satisfying
+As before, $\overline{\mc{M}}_{1}(x^-; x^+)$ contains components of varying expected dimension depending on the underlying homotopy class $\beta$ of a map.
+Due to the fact that we are studying 1-parametric families of domains and not quotienting by $\R$, the relevant expected dimension is 2 more than the expected dimension of the components of $\overline{\mc{M}}(x^-; x^+)$ underlying the same homotopy class $\beta$.
+In particular in the graded case, this expected dimension is $\deg(x^+) - \deg(x^-) + 1$ for every component.
+By Assumption \ref{mainassumption} for admissible choices of the above data (i.e., generic choices satsifying Remark \ref{noncompactBVdata} in the non-compact case), every component of $\overline{\mc{M}}_{1}(x^-; x^+)$ of virtual dimension $\leq 1$ is a compact manifold-with-boundary of dimension equal to its virtual dimension.
+(In particular, the boundary of the 1-dimensional components consists of the once-broken trajectories in \eqref{compactificationBV}).
+In the usual fashion, counting rigid elements of this compactified moduli space of maps with the right sign (explained more carefully in the next section) give an operation $\delta_1: CF^*(M) \to CF^{*-1}(M)$, satisfying

-(coming from the fact that the codimension 1 boundary of $\overline{\mc{M}}_{1}(x^+, x_-)$ is $\coprod_y \overline{\mc{M}}(x^+;y) \times \overline{\mc{M}}_{1}(y;x_-) \cup \overline{\mc{M}}_{1}(x^+;y) \times \overline{\mc{M}}(y;x_-)$).
+(coming from the fact that the codimension 1 boundary of $\overline{\mc{M}}_{1}(x^-; x^+)$ is $\coprod_y \overline{\mc{M}}(y; x^+) \times \overline{\mc{M}}_{1}(x^-; y) \cup \overline{\mc{M}}_{1}(y; x^+) \times \overline{\mc{M}}(x^-; y)$).
 It would be desirable for $\delta_1$ square to zero on the chain level, which would give $(CF^*(M), \delta_0 = d, \delta_1)$ the structure of a {\em strict $S^1$-complex}, or {\em mixed complex}.
 However, the $S^1$ dependence of our Hamiltonian and almost complex structure prevent this, in a manner we now explain.